Laharika08/secure-ci-cd-final-demo/aly-ragab/README.md

 It then truncates the content of that local file in order to keep it away from getting fully utilized

-It can be executed using the below commands:
+We have to set the value of this environment variable `AUDIT_FILE_PATH` It can be executed using the below commands:

 ```bash